Expungement in the United States: Kentucky

 Kentucky provides a process for expungement of most misdemeanor and felony charges.
 For cases that were dismissed or acquitted, an application for expungement can be made 60 days after the dismissal; for felony cases originally filed in District Court but which have not resulted in an indictment by the grand jury, an application for expungement can be made 6 months following the date of the District Court decision to hold the matter to the grand jury– KRS 431.076.
 The expungement of a conviction is permitted after five years after the completion of the sentence / probation if there have been no further convictions during that time period, and certain other conditions have been met – KRS 431.078.
 Sex offenses, and crimes against children are not eligible for expungement.
 Kentucky requires that each person seeking an expungement after conviction obtain a certificate of eligibility through the Kentucky Court of Justice prior to petitioning for the expungement in the local court where the case was filed, which ensures that judges and prosecutors have accurate and current information regarding the status of petitioners.
 Starting July 15, 2020, all cases (except traffic cases) that are acquitted or dismissed with prejudice are automatically expunged within 30 days.

+Michigan

+Safe and Just Michigan is a non-profit that partners with other organizations to provide “expungement fairs” for Michiganders.